XRP Ledger Standards

 The protocol relies on a set of ZKPs to validate confidential transactions without revealing balances or transfer amounts.
 The following proof types are used:

-• Range proofs: Prove that confidential amounts and post-transfer confidential balances lie within a valid range, enforcing non-negativity and preventing overspending.
+• Range proofs (Bulletproofs): Prove that confidential amounts and post-transfer balances lie within a valid range, enforcing non-negativity and preventing overspending.

 6. Ledger Entry: MPTokenIssuance